-A poor job of hydro-cooling is dangerous because warm and wet celery decays rapidly.
-It is recommended that potable water chlorinated at 50 ppm, or pH 7, be used in order to avoid transfer of decay and pathogenic organisms during hydro-cooling of the products.
+A poor job of hydrocooling is dangerous because warm and wet celery decays rapidly.
+It is recommended that potable water chlorinated at 50 ppm and adjusted to pH 7, be used in order to avoid transfer of decay and pathogenic organisms during hydrocooling of the products.
 If ice is used in crates or waxed cartons during marketing, it should be sufficient to keep the celery near 32°F (0°C), or decay initiation is likely within 1 week.
 Use potable water for making package ice.

-Some growth may take place in celery while in storage at temperatures higher than $36^{\circ}F$ (2°C).
+Some growth may take place in celery while in storage at temperatures higher than 36°F (2.2°C).
 The central stalks lengthen, obtaining their food at the expense of the outer stalks and the roots.

 Use of the jacketed-room system (near 100% RH) for cold storage has proved successful for celery in Canadian tests.
 Weight losses at 32°F (0°C) were reduced and averaged 1.25% per month in jacketed storage versus 2.5% per month in directly cooled rooms.
-However, lower relative humidity (about 95%) is recommended if storage is above 34°F (1°C) to avoid condensation of liquid water and the resulting risk of decay.
+However, lower RH (about 95%) is recommended if storage is above 34°F (1°C) to avoid condensation of liquid water and the resulting risk of decay.

 Research on controlled atmosphere (CA) for celery has shown some benefit where maximum storage life is essential.
-A CA of 2-4% O_2 and 3-5% CO_2 is recommended and will reduce loss of green color and decay.
-Injury may occur at less than 2% O_2 or greater than 10% CO_2 , resulting in off-odors, off-flavors, and internal leaf yellowing.
+A CA of 2 to 4% $O_2$ plus 3 to 5% $CO_2$ is recommended and will reduce loss of green color and decay.
+Injury may occur at less than 2% $O_2$ or greater than 10% $CO_2$ , resulting in off-odors, off-flavors, and internal leaf yellowing.
 Scrubbing ethylene from CA storage is beneficial.
 Good quality celery can be stored in CA for 10 weeks at 32°F (0°C).

-Celery should not be stored with fruits (e.g.,) that produce substantial quantities of ethylene, such as apples, pears, melons or peaches, because the ethylene gas accelerates yellowing of the celery, especially of the leaves.
+Celery should not be stored with fruits that produce substantial quantities of ethylene, such as apples, pears, melons or peaches, because the ethylene gas accelerates yellowing of the celery, especially of the leaves.

 Since wilting is a major cause of deterioration, celery stalks are often pre-packed in moisture-retentive film bags or sleeves.
-These bags should be ventilated with a few holes or left open at one end to avoid dangerous accumulation of CO_2 or depletion of O_2 .
+These bags should be ventilated with a few holes or left open at one end to avoid dangerous accumulation of $CO_2$ or depletion of $O_2$ .